godatadriven/godatadriven-blog/content/r-gamblers-ruin.md

 2. repeat
 ```

-The idea is that the probability of always getting red is zero and as of such you will always be able to win lost money back.
+The idea is that the probability of always getting red converges to zero and as of such you should always be able to win lost money back.

 In this document I will explain why this tactic is flawed via probability theory as well as simulations.
 As a seperate goal, this document will also help explain simulation and lazy plotting patterns in R.